-A new project may only use reallocated funds from eligible renewal project(s) that have previously been renewed under the CoC Program and hold a current grant agreement.
+A new project may only use reallocated funds from eligible renewal project(s) that have previously been renewed under the CoC Program and have a current grant agreement.
+For new projects created through the CoC Bonus, HUD must determine the CoC has demonstrated that the projects are evaluated and ranked based on the degree to which they improve the CoC's system performance.

-b.
+- b.
 New Projects for DV Bonus.
-To be considered for the DV Bonus, new projects must be:

-- a.
-PH-Rapid Rehousing projects dedicated to serving survivors of domestic violence, dating violence, sexual assault, or stalking that are defined as homeless (24 CFR 578.3); - b.
-Joint Transitional Housing /PH-Rapid Rehousing component projects defined in Section III.B.2.r of the NOFO dedicated to serving survivors of domestic violence, dating violence, sexual assault, or stalking who are defined as homeless (24 CFR 578.3); or - c.
+To be considered for the DV Bonus, new projects must be: - a.
+PH-Rapid Rehousing projects dedicated to serving survivors of domestic violence, dating violence, sexual assault, or stalking that are defined as homeless (24 CFR § 578.3); - b.
+Joint Transitional Housing/PH-Rapid Rehousing component projects defined in Section I.B.2.b.(18) of the NOFO dedicated to serving survivors of domestic violence, dating violence, sexual assault, or stalking who are defined as homeless (24 CFR § 578.3); or - c.
 SSO-Coordinated Entry project to implement policies, procedures, and practices that equip the CoC's coordinated entry to better meet the needs of survivors of domestic violence, dating violence, sexual assault, or stalking.